 Important Dates for the Caughy family

 This web page shows only a small excerpt of our Caughy research.
-Another 218 words (16 lines of text) are included under the topic Early Caughy History in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) are included under the topic Early Caughy History in all our PDF Extended History products and printed products wherever possible.

 Caughy Spelling Variations

 Within the archives researched, many different spelling variations of the surname Caughy were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Caughey, McCaughey, McGaughey, Coffee, Coffey, Coffy, O'Coffey, O'Coffy, Mulcahy, McGahey and many more.

 Early Notables of the Caughy family (pre 1700)

 More information is included under the topic Early Caughy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Caughy family

 The 19th century saw a great wave of Irish families leaving Ireland for the distant shores of North America and Australia.
 These families often left their homeland hungry, penniless, and destitute do to the policies of England.
 Those Irish immigrants that survived the long sea passage initially settled on the eastern seaboard of the continent.
 Some, however, moved north to a then infant Canada as United Empire Loyalists after ironically serving with the English in the American War of Independence.
 Others that remained in America later joined the westward migration in search of land.
 The greatest influx of Irish immigrants, though, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America, and those who arrived were immediately put to work building railroads, coal mines, bridges, and canals.
 In fact, the foundations of today's powerful nations of the United Sates and Canada were to a larger degree built by the Irish.
 Archival documents indicate that members of the Caughy family relocated to North American shores quite early: John Caughey who settled in New York in 1845; James Coffe who settled in Boston in 1754; Bridget Coffee settled in Boston in 1849; John Coffee settled in Virginia in 1637.